-- It prepares liquidity plans for various time horizons. - It shapes the Company's investment strategy in line with the liquidity plans in both tactical (timing) terms and in the long run.
-It submits all this to the ALCO monthly, and executes the decisions made there. - It keeps contact with partner units in all issues affecting liquidity management. - The partner units capable of generating cash movements have a reporting obligation towards it, while there is a mutual responsibility to collect information in each case when Treasury, due to the requirements of this very policy, has to count on certain predictable cash movements. - It supervises the most important accounting and record-keeping systems from a professional perspective.
+- Prepares liquidity plans for short durations (within 30 days). - It keeps contact with partner units in all issues affecting short-term liquidity management. - The partner units capable of generating cash movements have a reporting obligation towards it, while there is a mutual responsibility to collect information in each case when it has to count on certain predictable cash movements. - It supervises the most important accounting systems from a professional perspective.
 This means supervising the system updates and performing tests in the case of developments.